 The Bike Club

 The Club’s challenges have grown to be international and of increased distance and difficulty.
-This year students cycled almost 300 miles from the Leaning Tower of Pisa to the Colosseum in Rome; to ensure the cycle was as challenging and exciting as could be, and in order to build in opportunities to develop valuable cultural capital, Beacon Hill placed a bid with Hello Future for additional funds.
+This year learners cycled almost 300 miles from the Leaning Tower of Pisa to the Colosseum in Rome; to ensure the cycle was as challenging and exciting as could be, and in order to build in opportunities to develop valuable cultural capital, Beacon Hill placed a bid with Hello Future for additional funds.

 Beacon Hill applied for funds to support setting up The Cumbria Award.
-It is hoped that in the future this accredited award could be run by every school in Cumbria; the Award will track students from primary into secondary and hopefully enable the pinpointing of where aspirations change.
+It is hoped that in the future this accredited award could be run by every school in Cumbria; the Award will track learners from primary into secondary school and hopefully enable the pinpointing of where aspirations change.
 If the award is rolled out county-wide it would leave a legacy of data that could give answers on how to keep aspirations high past early childhood.

 The Cumbria Award